Understanding UV Light Technology in Air Purifiers

 Exposure to UV lights is something that every person is most likely exposed to each and every day, whether they know it or not.
 UV lights can be used in commercial, industrial, and healthcare settings to fight off a wide variety of pollutants, bacteria, viruses, etc. Additionally, UV lights will also be found in the rays of the sun that you are basking in when having a beach day or hanging by the pool.
 This electromagnetic radiation comes from the sun and is transmitted at different wavelengths and frequencies into the air space where individuals can eventually become exposed and unprotected from in their environment.

 When it comes to UV light, on the electromagnetic spectrum the UV light will fall between visible light and x-rays, this will ultimately be split into different UV light classifications – UVA, UVB, or UVC.
 These different UV light classifications have most recently been popularly deployed in air purification systems as a means to effectively kill and remove microorganisms like bacteria, viruses, and mold spores from the air of an indoor environment.
-However, is UV light safe for use in these air purification devices and how does these specific UV light types (UVA, UVB, and UVC light) work when used in these air cleaning devices?
+However, is UV light safe for use in these air purification devices and how do these specific UV light types (UVA, UVB, and UVC light) work when used in these air-cleaning devices?

-What Does UV Stand for
+What does UV stand for

 UV stands for Ultraviolet light and it is a type of electromagnetic radiation that comes from the sun and is transmitted at different frequencies and wavelengths.
 These UV light rays are the invisible rays that are part of the energy that comes from the sun that can and will burn the skin – and potentially cause skin cancer.
 As we discussed previously UV light radiation is made up of three types of rays – ultraviolet A (UVA), ultraviolet B (UVB), and ultraviolet C (UVC).

 Most natural UV light that people encounter in their everyday life comes from the sun.
-However, according to Live Science only about 10 percent of sunlight is UV, and only about one-third of this light penetrates the atmosphere reaching the ground.
+However, according to Live Science, only about 10 percent of sunlight is UV, and only about one-third of this light penetrates the atmosphere reaching the ground.
 The Environmental Protection Agency (EPA) has developed an Ultraviolet Index (UVI), which is a rating scale with numbers from 1 to 11 that indicate the amount of skin-damaging UV rays reaching the Earth’s surface during the day.
 The higher the UVI number, the more intense the UV rays you will be exposed to from the sun.
 There has also been the creation of artificial sources for producing UV radiation, such as tanning booths, black lights, curing lamps, germicidal lamps, mercury vapor lamps, halogen lights, and fluorescent.

 The germicidal properties of sunlight were discovered decades ago, showing the significant capabilities of ultraviolet (UV) light technology for cleaning and sanitizing a broad array of environments.
 Thus, the addition of UV lights in many different products has been incorporated to give these specific things the ability to kill germs and other microorganisms in the environment.
 In comparison to other lights that we can visibly see with the human eye, UV lights have a high frequency that affects organisms such as bacteria and mold.